brows-app/brows/_posts/2024-02-14-configuring-net-apps-without-json-or-xml.md

 college student has more specific configuration for the starting day of his weekend.

 > Notice that a new instance of each type was passed to `Conf.Configure`.
-> That same instance is returned from the method.
+> That same instance was returned from the method.

 ------------------------------------------------
 ### Let's set some rules that we've seen so far.